Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Split tree characterizations of restricted graph classes

 Thanks to the construction of the modular graph-labelled tree (see Section~\ref{sec:mod-dec}), we can rephrase Theorem~\ref{th:charact-cograph} as follows:

-\begin{corollary} A connected graph $G=(V,E)$ is a cograph if and only if $ST(G)$ is a clique-star tree and either contains a clique node or a tree edge toward which all the star nodes are oriented.
-Such a clique-node and tree-edge will be called hereafter the \emph{tree-root} of $ST(G)$. \end{corollary}
+\begin{corollary} A connected graph $G=(V,E)$ is a cograph if and only if $ST(G)$ is a clique-star tree and either contains a clique node or a tree-edge towards which all the star nodes are oriented.
+Such a clique-node or tree-edge will be called hereafter the \emph{tree-root} of $ST(G)$. \end{corollary}

-For the sake of simplicity, let us denote the tree-root of the split-tree $ST(G)$ of a cograph by the set $R$ of nodes of $T$ it contains: that is we set $R=\{u\}$ if the $R$ is a clique-node $u$ and $R=\{u,v\}$ if the $R$ is a tree-edge $uv$.
+For the sake of simplicity, let us denote the tree-root of the split tree $ST(G)$ of a cograph by the set $R$ of nodes of $T$ it contains: that is we set $R=\{u\}$ if the $R$ is a clique-node $u$ and $R=\{u,v\}$ if the $R$ is a tree-edge $uv$ with $u$ and $v$ being star nodes.

+Observe that, to get a cograph vertex incremental characterization, we could simply test, given a cograph $G$, first if the graph $G+x$ is a DH graph using Theorem~\ref{th:charac}, and then if the node to which $x$ is attached in $ST(G+x)$ does not create a contradiction with Corollary~\ref{cor:charact-cograph}.
+This second condition amounts to test a local condition on $ST(G+x)$, and would be enough for algorithmic purpose to refine the main DH algorithm of Section \ref{sec:vertex-algo} in terms of cographs as done in Section \ref{sub:vertex-cograph}.
+However, the following theorem establishes a more precise property directly on $ST(G)$.

+\begin{theorem}[Cograph vertex incremental characterization] Let $G$ be a connected cograph and $ST(G)=(T,\mathcal{F})$ be its split tree with tree-root $R$.
+Then $G+(x,S)$ is a cograph if and only if: \begin{enumerate} \item it is a distance hereditary graph (see conditions of Theorem~\ref{th:charac}) and \item the subtree $T(S)$ of $T$ either intersects $R$ or contains a node adjacent to a node of $R$. \end{enumerate} \end{theorem}